dnd/vim-ruby-debugger/README.md

 5. After this, you can use commands:

          <Leader>b - set breakpoint at current line
+	 <Leader>m - open/close the breakpoints window.
+You can delete a breakpoint by pressing 'd' on the desired breakpoint.
          <Leader>v - open/close window with variables.
 You can expand/collapse variables by 'o' in normal mode or left-mouse double-click
+	 <Leader>w - open/close the watches window.
+You can delete a watch by pressing 'd' on the desired watch.
          <Leader>n - step over
          <Leader>s - step into
+	 <Leader>f - step out
          <Leader>c - continue